 14. Degassing Sourdough Helps Increase Sourness

-Degassing your dough every now and then helps to increase it’s sourness.
+Degassing your dough every now and then (by moving it around, stretching it, etc.) helps to increase its sourness.
 It works by helping the bacteria find new pockets of sugars to feed on.
 This helps the dough to:

 - ferment for a longer period of time, as the dough has a chance to rise all over again after being degassed.